Reading a Book with Token Board Support

 Ongoing; occasionally read the book to or with the child to foster continuous good feelings about reading in general and hopefully it just might become an old favorite.

 Verbal Support with a Token Board: If your child is unfamiliar with Token Boards, read A Social Story Explained: A Story About my Token Board .
 It includes a link to a Social Story that you can print and read to your child.
-I list the 5 steps in days to show that it is variable.
-Start each step when your child is receptive.
+Below, I list the 5 steps in days as a suggestion--more that one step may be done in a day, and any step can be repeated for a couple days depending on your child's ability to participate.
+Start each step when your child is receptive with a book at or below your child's reading level.
 Praise often, except for Day 1.

 Day 1; casually leave the book near where your child is playing.